devstroop/SoftEtherZig/src/bridge/ios_include/README.md

 - `system()` function - Not available on iOS for security reasons

 ## Solution
-Instead of modifying `SoftEtherVPN_Stable` code, we provide stub headers in this directory that get included BEFORE system headers during compilation.
+Instead of modifying `SoftEtherVPN` code, we provide stub headers in this directory that get included BEFORE system headers during compilation.

 ## Directory Structure
 ```